hemashushu/docker-archlinux-gui/README.md

 - Your platform runs the [PipeWire](https://en.wikipedia.org/wiki/PipeWire) multimedia framework.
 For newer versions of Linux distros, this is most likely already the case.
 If you are unsure, you can continue, as the absence of PipeWire does not affect the startup of most GUI applications.

 - Your platform must have the Docker or Podman container manager installed.
 I recommend using Podman on desktop systems.
 Compared to Docker, Podman is simpler and more secure.
-For example, it does not require running as a daemon, avoids complex configurations, and can directly use the currently logged-in user (i.e. unpriviledged user) to start the container (the root user in the container is mapped to the current user instead of the host's root user), among other benefits.
+For example, it does not require running as a daemon, avoids complex configurations, and can directly use the currently logged-in user (i.e. unprivileged user) to start the container (the root user in the container is mapped to the current user instead of the host's root user), among other benefits.

-> Since Podman can also use the `docker` command for access, the following code examples uniformly uses the `docker` command.
+> Since Podman can also use the `docker` command for access, the following code examples uniformly use the `docker` command.

 ## Quick start